MelvinTo/twitter_redirect/README.markdown

 1. ExclamationTopology: Basic topology written in all Java
 2. WordCountTopology: Basic topology that makes use of multilang by implementing one bolt in Python
 3. ReachTopology: Example of complex DRPC on top of Storm
+4. TwitterRedirect: Example of retweet twitter messages to weibo or other SNS websites.

 More information about Storm can be found on the [project page](http://github.com/nathanmarz/storm).